tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ```

 Kramdown also lets you use Markdown inside of HTML elements (which is usually not allowed).
 If you add `markdown="span" or markdown="block"` attribute to an element, the content will be processed as either an inline span or a block div element.
 See [Syntax](https://kramdown.gettalong.org/syntax.html) in the kramdown documentation for more details.

+## What about reStructuredText and Asciidoc?

+If you're using lightweight markup, you might be interested in exploring [reStructured Text (rST)](http://docutils.sourceforge.net/reStructuredText.html) or Asciidoc. reStructuredText is similar to Markdown, in that it offers lightweight wiki-like syntax for more complex HTML.
+However, reStructuredText is more semantically rich than Markdown (for example, there's syntax for notes or warnings, and for Python classes).

+reStructuredText can be extended, doesn't have a dozen Markdown flavors, and gives you more features specific to writing technical documentation, such as cross-references.
+See [reStructuredText vs Markdown for documentation](http://zverovich.net/2016/06/16/reStructuredText-vs-markdown.html) for a more detailed comparison.
+If you're using [Sphinx](http://www.sphinx-doc.org/en/stable/), you'll want to use reStructuredText.

+[Asciidoc](http://asciidoc.org/) also offers more semantic richness and standardization.
+Asciidoc provides syntax for tables, footnotes, cross-references, videos, and more.
+In fact, Asciidoc "was initially designed as a plain-text alternative to the DocBook XML schema" ([asciidoc-vs-markdown.adoc](https://github.com/asciidoctor/asciidoctor.org/blob/master/docs/_includes/asciidoc-vs-markdown.adoc)).
+As with rST, you don't have the variety of flavors with Markdown, so you can process it more consistently.
+[Asciidoctor](http://asciidoctor.org/) is one static site generator that uses Asciidoc as the syntax.
+Both reStructuredText and Asciidoc (and other syntaxes) are [supported on GitHub](https://github.com/github/markup#markups).

+## Objections to Markdown

+Some people object to Markdown due to the inconsistency across Markdown flavors.
+Given that there are so many varieties of Markdown ([CommonMark](http://commonmark.org/), [kramdown](https://kramdown.gettalong.org/), [Gruber's original Markdown](https://daringfireball.net/projects/markdown/syntax), [Github-flavored Markdown](https://github.github.com/gfm/), [Multimarkdown](http://fletcherpenney.net/multimarkdown/), and more), it's hard to create a tool to consistently process Markdown.

+Eric Holscher, co-founder of [Write the Docs](http://www.writethedocs.org/) and the [Read the Docs platform](https://readthedocs.org/), argues that Markdown creates lock-in to a specific tool.
+He says many authors think Markdown is a good choice because many tools support it, and they think they can always migrate their Markdown content to another tool later.
+However, the differing Markdown flavors make this migration problematic.
+Eric writes:

+> The explosion of flavors and lack of semantic meaning leads to lock in.
+Once you’ve built out a large set of Markdown documents, it’s quite hard to migrate them to another tool, even if that tool claims to support Markdown!
+You have a large set of custom HTML classes and weird flavor extensions that won’t work anywhere but the current set of tools and designs.
+>
+> You also can’t migrate Markdown easily to another markup language (Asciidoc or reStructuredText), because Pandoc and other conversion tools won’t support your flavor’s extensions. ([Why You Shouldn’t Use “Markdown” for Documentation](http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/))

+There's merit to the argument, for sure.
+You might be able to switch Markdown flavors using a tool such as [Pandoc](https://pandoc.org/), or by converting the Markdown to HTML, and then converting the HTML to another Markdown flavor.
+However, switching tools will likely lead to a headache in updating the syntax in your content.

+Here's an example.
+For many years, Jekyll used [redcarpet](https://github.com/vmg/redcarpet) and [pygments](http://pygments.org/) to process Markdown and apply code syntax highlighting.
+However, to increase Windows support, Jekyll switched to [kramdown](https://kramdown.gettalong.org/) and [rouge](https://github.com/jneen/rouge) at version 3.0. (redcarpet and pygments are the engines that render Markdown to HTML.)
+It was supposed to be a seamless backend switch that wouldn't require any adjustment to existing Markdown.
+However, I found that kramdown imposed different requirements around spacing that broke a lot of my content, particularly around lists.
+I wrote about this issue here: [Updating from redcarpet and Pygments to Kramdown and Rouge on Github Pages](http://idratherbewriting.com/2016/02/21/bug-with-kramdown-and-rouge-with-github-pages/).

+In many ways, my content requires tool support for kramdown-flavored Markdown and rouge syntax highlighting.
+However, I'm reluctant to switch to a more semantic lightweight syntax because tool support for Markdown in general, usually GitHub-flavored Markdown, it still much more widespread than support for reStructuredText or Asciidoc.
+Despite the many Markdown flavors, GitHub-flavored Markdown is probably the most common. kramdown is largely compatible with GitHub-flavored Markdown &mdash; it wouldn't be that difficult to migrate.

+Additionally, developers tend to be familiar with Markdown but not reStructuredText or Asciidoc.
+If you want to encourage collaboration with developers, you might encounter more resistance by forcing them to write in reStructuredText or Asciidoc.
+Simplicity tends to win out in the end, and Markdown has clear momentum in the lightweight syntax arena.
+I imagine that in 10 years, reStructuredText and Asciidoc will be dwarfed in the same way that RAML and API Blueprint are dwarfed by the OpenAPI spec.

+Further, the OpenAPI spec actually lets you use CommonMark Markdown in `description` elements, which might make Markdown a better choice for API documentation.
+As long as you use the Markdown elements that are common across most flavors, migration might not be as painful.

+Overall, debates between Markdown, reStructuredText, and Asciidoc are pretty heated.
+You will find many for-and-against arguments for each lightweight syntax, as well as debates between XML and lightweight syntax.

+## Lightweight DITA

+One problem with lightweight syntax is its incompatibility with larger content management systems.
+Component content management systems (CCMSs) typically require more structured content such as DITA.
+The DITA committee recently introduced a proposal for [Lightweight DITA](https://lists.oasis-open.org/archives/dita/201711/msg00029.html), which would allow you to use Markdown and HTML in your DITA projects.

+Right now, the proposal is still in the process of being considered and accepted.
+After its acceptance, tool vendors will need to build in the support.
+(OxygenXML already [provides support for Markdown](https://www.oxygenxml.com/demo/Markdown.html).)
+In a few years, it will likely be more common for DITA systems to process Markdown.
+What flavor of Markdown will they adopt?
+GitHub-flavored Markdown.